terry-fox/toon-flattening/docs/HAMMER_SRS.md

 When a flattened player disconnects, the system shall serialize and persist the player's flattened state (including Spread Value and source) to the player's persistent data store.

 #### FR-42: Login Restoration
-When a player with persisted flattened state reconnects, the system shall deserialize and reapply the `FlattenedCapability` with the saved parameters.
+When a player with persisted flattened state reconnects, the system shall deserialize and reapply the flattened state with the saved parameters.

 #### FR-43: Death Reset
-When a flattened player dies, the system shall remove the `FlattenedCapability` and shall NOT persist the flattened state.
+When a flattened player dies, the system shall remove the flattened state and shall NOT persist the flattened state.

 #### FR-44: Respawn Normal State
 When a player respawns after death, the system shall ensure the player is in a normal, unflattened state.

 #### FR-45: Dimension Change Persistence
-When a flattened player changes dimensions (via portal or teleportation), the system shall maintain the `FlattenedCapability` and all associated parameters.
+When a flattened player changes dimensions (via portal or teleportation), the system shall maintain the flattened state and all associated parameters.

 ---